 Hong Kong: Tens of thousands defy police ban and brave the rain to march in a show of strength

-A spokesperson for China’s legislature condemned statements from US senators and Congress memebers supporting the pro-democracy protestors.
+A spokesperson for China’s legislature condemned statements from US senators and Congress members supporting the pro-democracy protestors.

-Water cannon trucks were kept on standy by as pro-democracy protestors in Hong Kong marched through the dense city centre after assembling at Victoria Park in Hong Kong on a rain-soaked Sunday afternoon, reported South China Morning Post.
+Water cannon trucks were kept on standby by as pro-democracy protestors in Hong Kong marched through the dense city centre after assembling at Victoria Park in Hong Kong on a rain-soaked Sunday afternoon, reported South China Morning Post.

 The demonstrators filled the streets as there was not enough space at the park.
 The police approved the rally but objected to plans to march to the central district because of previous clashes that had occurred there.
 However, protestors defied the police instructions and marched anyway, reported The New York Times.

 By mid-afternoon, the park was filled with tens of thousands of people.
-Protestors brought traffic multilane main road in the Causeway Bay shopping district to a halt.
+Protestors brought traffic on a multilane main road in the Causeway Bay shopping district to a halt.
 As the crowd inched toward the park, they shouted: “People of Hong Kong, keep fighting.”

 Small crowds gathered outside the Legislative Council building.
 Harcourt Road, a key thoroughfare that passes by Hong Kong’s legislature, has been the site of multiple clashes between the police and the protestors since the anti-government protests began in June.
 As streams of protestors carrying umbrellas continued to march, some people unfurled a banner from a walkway that read: “We want democracy”, reported CNN.